MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/symantec-to-microsoft-defender-atp-setup.md

 2. Type `sc query windefend`, and then press Enter.

-3. Review the results to confirm that Microsoft Defender AV is running in passive mode.
+3. Review the results to confirm that Microsoft Defender Antivirus is running in passive mode.

 #### Use PowerShell